Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Preliminaries

 \subsection{Gaussian Process (GP)}

-GP defines a collection of random variables indexed by $\cX \subseteq \mathbb{R}^{d_x}$, such that any finite collection of these variables follows a joint Gaussian distribution \cite{williams2006gaussian}.
-Mathematically, a real scalar-valued Gaussian process $f(\x)$ can be written as
+GP defines a collection of random variables indexed by $\bm{x} \in \cX$, such that any finite collection of these variables follows a joint Gaussian distribution \cite{williams2006gaussian}.
+Mathematically, a real scalar-valued GP $f(\bm{x})$ can be written as

-where $\mu({\x})$ is a mean function and is typically set to zero in practice; $k({\x}, {\x}^\prime)$ is the covariance function, a.k.a. kernel function, and $\bm{\theta}_{gp}$ is a set of hyperparameters that needs to be tuned for model selection.
-Considering a general regression model,
+where $\mu({\bm{x}})$ is a mean function typically set to zero in practice, and $k(\bm{x}, \bm{x}^\prime)$ is the covariance function, also known as (a.k.a.) kernel function, which is interpretable and can provide insights about the nature of the underlying function \cite{williams2006gaussian}, and $\bm{\theta}_{gp}$ is a set of hyperparameters that needs to be tuned for model selection.
+Let us consider a general regression model,